jstnlef/protocol-benchmark/README.md

 Initially, the tests will place some focus on a fast-paced multiplayer game scenario. e.g. FPS games, realtime simulations, etc.

-Specifically:
-* 60 hertz send/receive rate
-* Payloads of various sizes: less than or greater than MTU (~1500 bytes)

 Last thing to note, I'm going to use Rust's default UDP/TCP implementation for those benchmarks.

 ## Protocols to test